dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 ## 2-Phase Message VS OutBox

-The SendBox pattern can also ensure the eventual consistency of the data.
-As far as SendBox pattern is used, the work required includes
+The OutBox pattern can also ensure the eventual consistency of the data.
+As far as OutBox pattern is used, the work required includes
 - Executing the local business logic in the local transaction, inserting the messages into the message table and committing them at last.
 - Writing polling tasks to take messages from the local message table and send them to the message queue.
 Instead of periodically  executing SQL to poll, this step may use another technique [Log-based Change Data Capture](https://debezium.io/blog/2018/07/19/advantages-of-log-based-change-data-capture/).
 - Consuming messages.

-Compared with SendBox, 2-phase message has the following advantages.
+Compared with OutBox, 2-phase message has the following advantages.
 - No need to learn or maintain any message queues
 - No polling tasks to handle
 - No need to consume messages